ggy65ng/RunForPlay/README.md

 ## Accessibility & notes
 - All labels are associated with form controls, and there's a visually hidden label for the language picker.
 - The footer includes the required line: "© 2025 RunForPlay.
 All rights reserved.
-Made in Saudi Arabia 🇸🇦".
+Made in Saudi Arabia 🇸🇦 — crafted by 5wkw (Abo Zahra)".
 - Performance estimations are heuristic and meant for demonstrations only.